 Klockow Brewing Company ─ Best Year Round Partnership

 The Best Year Round Partnership Award is presented to Klockow Brewing Company for their outstanding support of United Way and their year-round commitment to the community.

 Even before their doors officially opened, a partnership with United Way was brewing.
 Over the past 12 months, they have countlessly demonstrated their commitment and passion for United Way as well as the community as a whole.
 From Meet the Brewer networking events to hosting the Day of Action post party and packing event, to helping raise funds through the Shamrock’n Brunch, to volunteering for issues that they care about, like hunger and homelessness.

 Blandin Foundation ─ Special Recognition

 Blandin Foundation’s approach is rooted in the things that help communities thrive: creating and supporting a vibrant community, investing in our leaders, and expanding the opportunities.
-In 2017, employees donated more than $8,300 through the United Way and completed hundreds of volunteer hours during to United Way and our network of partners.
-As a whole, the foundation has contributes approx. $63,000 annually through employee pledges, trustee matching program, and the foundation grant dollars.
+In 2018, the foundation contributed approx. $56,600 annually through employee pledges, trustee matching program, and grant support.

 Minnesota Power ─ Special Recognition

-For many years, employees and retirees of Minnesota power have helped transform lives across the region through United Way.
-The tradition continues as new people are hired and others retire.
-In 2017, combined United Way contributions topped over $104,000.
-This gift includes payroll deductions, special fundraisers, sponsorships and a $57,500 contribution from the Minnesota Power Foundation.
+Minnesota Power’s employees and retirees have helped transform lives across the region through United Way.
+In 2018, combined United Way contributions topped over $95,000.
+This gift includes payroll deductions, special fundraisers, sponsorship's, and a $58,500 contribution from the Minnesota Power Foundation.